×

 In Australia, elections are won by the candidate who has the most MPs in parliament.
 However, this isn’t the case in the United States.
 During a federal election, the American people can cast a vote for the president (executive) and the legislative (House and Senate).
 Each body is a separate vote, so it’s possible that a party could lose the presidential election but still win the Senate or the House.
 As a result, a party doesn’t need to win the presidency to influence law in the United States.

 The presidency is decided by the electoral college, rather than the American people directly.
 For instance, if someone votes for a Democrat in the state of California, they’re actually voting for their candidate to receive electoral college votes.
-The electoral college votes aren’t split evenly; whoever wins the vote in a state wins all the electoral college votes.
+The Electoral College votes aren’t split evenly; whoever wins the vote in a state wins all the Electoral College votes.
 Each state has a different number of electoral college votes; for example, California has 55 and Hawaii has four.

 Similarities between the Australian and American political systems